mizrael/davidguida.net/src/_posts/2014-04-21-how-to-reference-an-array-of-scripts-from-another-script-in-unity.md

 [/csharp]

-then in the game hierarchy I created a GameObject used as &#8220;controller&#8221; and a child GameObject that contains all the factory scripts.
-As last step I assigned a script to the &#8220;controller&#8221; GameObject:
+then in the game hierarchy I created a GameObject used as "controller" and a child GameObject that contains all the factory scripts.
+As last step I assigned a script to the "controller" GameObject:

 [csharp]